Vinay-R-S/DSA/CoreAlgos.md

 ---

-✅ **Next Up:** Linked List Algorithms (Floyd’s Cycle Detection, Reverse, Merge, etc.)

----

 # Linked List Algorithms

-This covers the **core Linked list algorithms and patterns** used in array and string problems.
+This covers the **core Linked list algorithms and patterns**.
 Each section includes:

 * **Explanation** of the algorithm
 * **Java Function Code**